Digital verification solutions for Carbon Markets could fast-track climate action

 Marion Verles, CEO, SustainCERT

 Heavy investments in climate tech break records every year, and she sees the final capstone as a robust rehab of the verification sector.
 “There’s consensus on the fact that, if it’s not verified, it’s just not true,” she said.
-“Everyone should be able to access verified information — information they can trust.
+“Everyone should be able to access verified information — information they can trust.”

 The digital clock spins quickly, so the human learning curve is alarmingly steep.
-But addressing the climate crisis needs to happen now, begging the question how the rapidly changing digital carbon economy can be governed effectively to ensure accurate verification without burdensome regulatory hurdles.
+But addressing the climate crisis needs to happen now, begging the question of how the rapidly changing digital carbon economy can be governed effectively to ensure accurate verification without burdensome regulatory hurdles.

 Co-creating good governance across sectors is essential, Verles said.
 Both Verra and Gold Standard are looking to implement rapid thinking in tandem with respecting the nuance of individual projects, with governance centered on clear expectations.

-We need to be super clear in our expectations,” Hewlett said.
-“Our aim is to get out of the way as much as possible after that.
+“We need to be super clear in our expectations,” Hewlett said.
+“We aim to get out of the way as much as possible after that.”

 With barriers cleared, the world is opened to a digital transformation in the carbon economy, creating unfettered opportunities for rapid scaling of climate solutions the world desperately needs.